ga-curriculum/intro-to-javascript-functions/internal-resources/instructor-guide.md

 ### Review Questions

 There's a marathon of review questions at the end of this microlesson.
-Don't feel like you have to complete all of these with your students together - maybe consider having them quiz each other in breakout rooms?
-Maybe have them come to a concensus on the questions assigned to them?
+You don't have to complete all of these with your students together - maybe consider having them quiz each other in breakout rooms?
+Maybe have them come to a consensus on the questions assigned to them?
 Anything goes here, do what feels right for your group!

 ---